xdagee/PAIOS/CONTRIBUTING.md

 - **Changelog**: The `CHANGELOG.md` will be updated with update notes after the release, I will do my best to include all the changes from the maintainers with due attribution.

 ### Issues
 - **Bug Reports**: Please include your device model and Android version, as device support is the most critical factor for this app.
-Make sure that your device is in the [supported devices list](https://developers.google.com/ml-kit/genai#prompt-device) and is not rooted - this is a Google's AI Core requirement.
+Make sure that your device is in the [supported devices list](https://developers.google.com/ml-kit/genai#prompt-device) and does not have an unlocked bootloader - this is a Google's AI Core requirement.
 - **Feature Requests**: I love new ideas!
 Please check the [Roadmap](ROADMAP.md) to see if it's already planned.

 Thank you for helping make local AI better!